marekciupak/foosballtracker/README.md

 * In addition, there were added pagination and login and authentication for some actions.

 ## Ranking system
+Every new player starts with 1000 points in the ranking.
+Player's number of points increases or decreases (depending on whether he won or lost) when his new match comes to database.

-After each match the number of points of the player is updated based on parameters:
+Increase/decrease the number of points for each player is calculated based on:
-* previous number of points,
+* score of the match,
-* probability of winning the game by each player (comparing the amount of ranking points between players; using normal distribution to compute probability),
+* the probability of winning the game for player (you win with master - you have more points!).
+I use the normal distribution to calculate the chances of winning for player,
-* level of knowledge of the player's skills by system (the outcome of the game has more impact on new players).
+* the number of finished games by player (the match has bigger impact for new players, because system is not so sure about their skills).